 Sketches for UI illustrations

 Earlier we have already published the article about such small but highly meaningful visual elements as icons, their types, functions and vital role in creating efficient UI/UX solutions.
-As well as the icons, illustrations, mostly being more detailed and artistic images, also have important functions behind them and often become the effective way to boost usability and at the same way to present nice artistic elements.
+As well as the icons, illustrations, mostly being more detailed and artistic images, also have important functions behind them and often become an effective way to boost usability and in the same way to present nice artistic elements.

 So, to become an efficient element of a layout, illustration applied in user interface should be:

 – preferably straightforward and unambiguous